quillahava/cli_utilite/README.md

 ## Step 3: Create Virtual Environment and Install Dependencies

-Run the following `make` command to create a virtual environment and install the necessary dependencies for `cli_utilite`:
+Run the following `make` command to create a virtual environment and install the necessary dependencies for `altbrains`:

 ```bash
 make shell